Watch Klay Thompson Make 24 Three-Pointers In A Row Before The Warriors Play The Jazz

-Watch Klay Thompson Make 24 Three-Pointers In A Row Before The Warriors Played The Jazz
+Watch The Viral Clip Of Klay Thompson Making 24 Three-Pointers In A Row Before The Warriors Beat The Jazz

-The Golden State Warriors are in Salt Lake City playing the Utah Jazz on Saturday evening, and before the game five-time All-Star Klay Thompson made 24 three-pointers in a row.
+The Golden State Warriors were in Salt Lake City playing the Utah Jazz on Saturday evening, and before the game five-time All-Star Klay Thompson made 24 three-pointers in a row.

 The clip of Thompson making the shots can be seen in the tweet that is embedded below from the Twitter account of Warriors on NBCS.